-- The program allows you generate and manage library containing pre-built and custom stamps
+- The program allows you to generate and manage library containing pre-built and custom stamps

 - You can use PDFelement for Mac to create and edit fillable PDF forms.

 - It lets you fill in PDF forms.

 - The software offers support to create, edit, and include digital signature on documents in PDF

 - It supports processing PDF documents in dark mode.